astorDev/confi/mongo/dotnet/article/index.md

 }
 ```

-Now, when we can translate mongo record to the configuration data, let's figure out how to upload the data to Microsoft's configuration system.
+Now, when we can translate the mongo record to the configuration data, let's figure out how to upload the data to Microsoft's configuration system.

 ## Strengthening the Foundation: Loading Mongo Documents to Configuration Stores